aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

     $ verdi data dict show <IDENTIFIER>

 where ``IDENTIFIER`` refers to the ``Dict`` node attached as an output of the calculation node, with link name ``output_parameters``.
-By looking at the output of the command, what is the Fermi energy of the calculation you have run?
+By looking at the output of the command, what is the total energy (``energy``) of the calculation you have run?
+What are its units?

 Similarly to what you did for the calculation inputs, you can access the output files via the commands: